- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 temporal dynamics when analyzing anonymity.

-- Distributed Measurement with Private Set-Union Cardinality [pdf] [BibTeX]
+- Distributed Measurement with Private Set-Union Cardinality [paper] [BibTeX]

 Ellis Fenske, Akshaya Mani, Aaron Johnson, and Micah Sherr